 - Interviewing: This allows you to interact with others and see what emerges from your conversations.
 Your book will gain a lot from these insights.

 - Freewriting: Just jump right into writing and see what emerges.
 Don’t worry about perfection, you can always edit your work later before you share it with others.
-However, you may want a Book Blueprint later on to help you polish it for publication.
+However, you may want a Book Blueprint later to help you polish it for publication.

 - Dictating: Get a recorder and let the book flow out of your mind and into recorded words.
 Use the table of contents you drafted for your book as an outline.
 See more tips in the “7 Strategies for Writing Your First Draft” post.

-- Ghostwriting: I specialize at taking your book concept out of your head and onto the page.
+- Hire a Scribe: I specialize at taking your book concept out of your head and onto the page.
 I can do this by doing a series of interviews with you or compiling any existing recordings, speech notes or other information you give me to write the rough draft.
 The goal is to produce a manuscript that is so authentically you that even your family and friends will think you physically wrote it on your own.
 The only difference is that it will likely be a more grammatically polished version of you.

 Becoming an author is fun no matter how you do it.
 The most important thing to remember is that you will never be an author unless you finish writing the book.